 Broker-dealers are required to keep certain books and records on file.
-In the event of a mishap during a customer interaction or a general business problem, it’s important to have documentation showing what occurred.
-Record retention time frames range from 3 years all the way to the lifetime of the firm, depending on the type of record.
-These are the requirements to be aware of for the exam:
+If a problem comes up during a customer interaction or in the firm’s business operations, those records help show what happened.
+Retention time frames range from 3 years to the lifetime of the firm, depending on the record type.
+These are the requirements to know for the exam.

 These records typically relate to customer communications and employee records.
 The documents that must be kept on file for at least 3 years include:

-*Trial balances show all of the credits and debits (money in and money out) related to the broker-dealer’s business.
-Here’s an example of one.
-You don’t need to know much about them except they require a 3-year retention requirement.
+*Trial balances list the credits and debits (money in and money out) related to the broker-dealer’s business.
+Here’s an example.
+You don’t need to know the details for the exam - just that trial balances have a 3-year retention requirement.

 According to FINRA rules, how long must broker-dealers maintain complaints on file?